mongock/flamingock-docs/site/v1/driver/driver-mongodb-reactive.md

 This is a bit cumbersome, as it requires creating a blocking subscriber that allows the developer to block the call.

-<p class="successAlt">Luckily, Mongock provides such a util class: <b>MongoSubscriberSync</b>.
+<p class="successAlt">Luckily, Flamingock provides such a util class: <b>MongoSubscriberSync</b>.
 You can see an example <a href="/v1/driver/mongodb-reactive#code-example">here</a></p>
 <br />
-Although Mongock provides this driver for those who, working in a reactive project, don't want to import the MongoDB java sync driver, we highly recommend the use of the synchronous drivers, when possible.
+Although Flamingock provides this driver for those who, working in a reactive project, don't want to import the MongoDB java sync driver, we highly recommend the use of the synchronous drivers, when possible.
 <br /><br />

 <br />